-0. Gender Action Plan · · · · · · · · · S. No • Timeline Monitoring Indicators Responsibility Planr 1 hing Stage: The project will engage with the community and the project affected households.
+S. No o Activity Timeline Monitoring Indicators Responsibility Planr ning Stage: 1 The project will engage with the community and the project affected households.
 As part of the engagement process, UMPL will ensure the involvement of women in the public meetings held for the project.
 UMPL will ensure that the feedback and viewpoint of women is captured separately.
-Increase in awareness among women on the project Number of facilitated discussion and Number of women participations Increase in involvement of women in decision making power UMPL 2 UMPL will identify key women in the community with leadership qualities who can assist in creating awareness amongst women and encourage them to participate in project led engagement.
-Stakeholder Engagement Number of key roles women members identified and developed Increased of women in community led engagement programs UMPL 3 Need based program as part of the LRP planning will be undertaken with a focus on women access to clean energy, reducing drudgery etc. for this purpose across the project area.
-Stakeholder engagement gender specific needs and seek to close gaps between men and women around livelihood selection and decision-making Number of women are provided with restoration activities Enhanced capacities of women to access assets through their participation in livelihood restoration programs.
-UMPL 4 Women's feedback should be captured for designing of entitlements for the LRP.
-This may be in terms of types of proposed activities such a tailoring, animal husbandry, timings of the trainings, location of trainings, number of days of the training, crèche facility for young mothers etc. This will enable women to gain maximum benefit while fulfilling their ongoing household responsibilities; Construction stage and Stakeholder Engagement youth access to restoration measures Number of women/girl/youth centric restoration programs developed by the project Number of women are provided with restoration/training activities UMPL
+As part of SEP • planning stage • Increase in awareness among women on the project Number of facilitated discussion and Number of women participations Increase in involvement of women in decision making power UMPL 2 UMPL will identify key women in the community with leadership qualities who can assist in creating awareness amongst women and encourage them to participate in project led engagement. as part of the • Stakeholder Engagement process. • Number of key roles women members identified and developed Increased of women in community led engagement programs UMPL 3 Need based program as part of the LRP planning will be undertaken with a focus on women access to clean energy, reducing drudgery etc. for this purpose across the project area.
+As part of the • Stakeholder engagement process • Program designed that reflects gender specific needs and seek to close gaps between men and women around livelihood selection and decision-making Number of women are provided with restoration activities Enhanced capacities of women to access assets through their participation in livelihood restoration programs.
+Share of women in family income and women taking roles in financial decision at the family level UMPL 4 Women's feedback should be captured for designing of entitlements for the LRP.
+This may be in terms of types of proposed activities such a tailoring, animal husbandry, timings of the trainings, location of trainings, number of days of the training, crèche facility for young mothers etc. This will enable women to gain maximum benefit while fulfilling their ongoing household responsibilities; LRP planning, • Construction stage and Stakeholder • Engagement process • Proportion of women/girls and youth access to restoration measures Number of women/girl/youth centric restoration programs developed by the project Number of women are provided with restoration/training activities Percentage of women participation during the restoration activities UMPL